 Are maketing fliers allowed to use fonts that look scuffy--like from an old typesetting machine--even if they were put together on a computer?

-Maketing materials are always in an arm race, a new trend comes out that takes a lot of work and becomes a quality/investment signal, then people figure out how to automate it and it suddenly looks passe.
+Maketing materials are always in an arms race, a new graphic design trend comes out that takes a lot of work and becomes a quality/investment signal, then people figure out how to automate it and it suddenly looks passe.

 You are leaking all the generated video thanks to consecutive ids.
 However it allowed me to browse through what was generated and it make for a stronger sales pitch / give a better idea of how this can be used.
 The internet marketing for law firm video pitch work well, and if you could customise the content of the video (like dashboard url) they will be even more powerful.